bitdocs/bitdocs-code/docs/input.md

 ![Button Bit](https://i.shgcdn.com/2413271a-cdce-4bab-aeb2-91b2ed6f6522/-/format/auto/-/preview/3000x3000/-/quality/lighter/)

-The button bit acts like a gate.
-When the button is unpressed, the gate is closed, and no power is let through.
-When the button is pressed, the gate is let open, and all the power that was backed up is let through.
+The button acts like a gate, when you press it, it lets power through, but when it's not pressed, power isn't let through.

-In layman's terms, when you press the button, the rest of the circuit turns on, and when you aren't pressing it, the circuit is off.

 ## Delay